 Economic Damages

 Economic damages provide compensation for quantifiable losses resulting from a truck accident.
-These can include:
+These damages aim to restore your financial position to where it would have been had the accident not occurred.

 - Lost wages, including compensation for the time you were unable to work